LUGGPublic/CG_Labs/README.rst

 An OpenGL 4.1 context is created by the project.
 You could possibly lower that to an OpenGL 3.3 context, but it is not supported.

+C++14 features are used by this project, so you will need a C++14-capable compiler; if you are using Visual Studio, that means Visual Studio 2015 or later.

 The different resources used in the assignments, textures, object files, can be found in `this ZIP file`_, which should be automatically retrieved by CMake.